 The proposed offering would see the company’s shares trade on the TSX under the symbol MAGT.
 The company plans to offer between 5,625,000 and 6,428,571 shares priced at between $14 and $16 each.

-The Magnet Forensics offering could be the first IPO in 15 years from a tech company in Waterloo Region.
+The Magnet Forensics offering could be the first IPO in six years from a tech company in Waterloo Region, the last being COM DEV spinout exactEarth in 2016.
+The last company before that was Sandvine Inc. in 2006.

 Many companies in the region have funded their growth through venture capital in recent years.
 For example, wholesale platform Faire has raised a combined US$320 million in the past two years through series D and E raises, helping lift the private company well into unicorn status with a valuation of US$2.5 billion.